MauriceGit/skiplist/README.md

 Overall, this implementation is the fastest skiplist for nearly all operations.
 Especially for real-world applications.

 ![Random insert](graphs/randomInserts.png)
-If we compare random insertions of this skiplist to other implementations, it is clearly the fastest implementation by up to 800ns per insertion for up to 3m elements.
+If we compare random insertions of this skiplist to other implementations, it is clearly the fastest by up to 800ns per insertion for up to 3m elements.

 ![Random delete](graphs/randomDelete.png)
-If we compare random deletions of this skiplist to other implementations, it is clearly the fastest implementation by up to 300ns per deletion for up to 3m elements.
+If we compare random deletions of this skiplist to other implementations, it is clearly the fastest by up to 300ns per deletion for up to 3m elements.

 ### Convenience functions